run-llama/llama_deploy/README.md

     asyncio.run(main())
 ```

-This will deploy your workflow as a service within the `llama_deploy` system, and register the service with the existing control plane and message queue.
+This will deploy your workflow as a service and register it with the existing control plane and message queue.

 ### Interacting with your Deployment